R.I. Bong Air Force Base: Obsolescence

 In January 1959, Representative Gerald T. Flynn predicted that Bong would be obsolete in 5 to 10 years.
 He presumed the airfield would no longer be needed once ballistic missiles were more commonly employed for defense, and presumed the air base would be turned into a Milwaukee metropolitan area airport.
 "When the base becomes obsolete, it undoubtedly will be offered for sale as surplus government property."

 Later that year in March, Representative Henry S. Reuss stated "It is perfectly possible that the Bong Base may be obsolete only a few years after its completion.
 Under the circumstances, it is not too early to start thinking about what might be done with this $83 million airport when the air force does not need it any more."

-When the base was conceived, the Air Force had a mandate to rapidly build up its manned operations as quickly as possible.
+When the base was conceived, the Air Force had a mandate to rapidly build up its crewed operations as quickly as possible.
 The Air Force intended to have 137 air wings scattered throughout the United States by the year 1957.
 By 1959, the year in which Bong was cancelled, the Air Force had only 103 air wings.

 The Bong Air Force Base was conceived in 1954 as a jet fighter interceptor base, the same year that the first ICBM was built.
 Rapid changes in technology changed America's strategic defense strategies.
-The speed with which missile advances were made created uncertainty surrounding manned bomber operations.
+The speed with which missile advances were made created uncertainty surrounding crewed bomber operations.
 The Bomarc missile was making its debut, and America's first long range missiles were turned over to the Strategic Air Command at Vanderburg Air Force Base in California.

 When pressed for reasons of the base closure on October 8, 1959, Secretary of the Air Force James H. Douglas opined "The facts are, if we try to simplify the problem, our highest priority weapons development -- intercontinental ballistic missile -- is the start of a chain of events that leads to a change of plans that has eliminated Bong."